dr-jppanda/PY-CFD-Pre-Post/README.md

 # PY-CFD-Pre-Post
-A repository for CFD pre and post processing using python
+A repository for CFD pre and post processing.